TYPO3-Documentation/TYPO3CMS-Reference-TCA/Documentation/ColumnsConfig/CommonProperties/AutoSizeMax.rst

    The maximum size (height) of the select field.

-   The size of the select field will be automatically adjusted to the number of selected items, however never less than the specified :ref:`size <tca_property_size>` and never larger than the value of `autoSizeMax` itself.
+   The size of the select field will be automatically adjusted based on the number of selected items.
+The select field will never be smaller than the specified :ref:`size <tca_property_size>` and never larger than the value of `autoSizeMax`.

    .. note::